About

 Rijnierse’s sonic sculptures Klok (2015), Relief (2016), Soundman (2017), Piano / Forte (2018), Adaptation #1 (2019), Sino (2021) and Ostraka (2023) explore the acoustic domain.
 In fact, the phenomenon of echo and reflection is a recurring theme in the work of Mike Rijnierse.
 As architect Juhani Pallasmaa wrote in ‘The Eyes of the Skin’: “Sight isolates, whereas sound incorporates; vision is directional, sound is omni-directional.
 The sense of sight implies exteriority, whereas sound creates an experience of interiority.
 I regard an object, but sound approaches me; the eye reaches, but the ear receives.
 Buildings do not react to our gaze, but they do return our sound back to our ears.”

 Another facet of Rijnierse’s work are interventions in public space.
-The artist developed THX: INT’L (landing strip) for TodaysArt festival 2007.
-During TodaysArt’s 2008 edition, he developed Station to Station, in collaboration with Staalplaat Soundsystem and Erik Hobijn.
+The artist created THX: INT’L (landing strip) for TodaysArt festival 2007.
+During TodaysArt’s 2008 edition, he initiated and developed Station to Station, in collaboration with Staalplaat Soundsystem and Erik Hobijn.
 In this project the entire railway station of The Hague Central – including its building, trains, trams and passersby – were used for a large scale sound performance, with the timetable of the trains and trams serving as the basis of the composition.
 The train tracks were interpreted as sliders of a sound mixer, while the train station operated its normal schedule.

 For TodaysArt 2015 Mike Rijnierse presented two works: Klok , a 100kg church bell that was thrown down, every hour from the bungee jump tower of the Pier of Scheveningen.
 The 60 meters free fall of the bell added a Doppler effect to its tolling sound.
 The second work, 5,4,3,2,1…Lift-Off, performed in the opening of the festival, simulated the launching of a space rocket, where Rijnierse deployed a monumental amount of light, sound, smoke and pyrotechnics, in coordination with a pool of experts to yield the visceral sensation of a rocket launch.
 In essence, the two works, Klok and 5,4,3,2,1…Lift-Off, complement one another as vertical gestures, while the Doppler effect was represented in both a fall and a colossal lift-off.